Chess variants have been around for a while and are actually quite fascinating but unfortunately no one has the time to study them and play them.

 Some commercial variants include Omega chess and Gothic Chess.

-Omega Chess Board Omega Chess board Gothic Chess Board Gothic Chess Board.
+Omega Chess board Gothic Chess Board.

 Chess, because of its immense popularity, has had all its opening theory mapped by extensive and intensive extensive literature, not to mention constant computer analysis to find the perfect opening line.
 As a result, every opening move up to move 20 or even up to move 40 has already been played or explored one way or the other.
 Quite clearly, chess is in need of some fresh ideas that would continue its grand tradition.
 While games such as Xiangqi (Chinese Chess), Korean Chess and Shogi (Japanese Chess) are very popular in the East (and quite popular in the West too), they do not have the same appeal as the traditional game of Chess does.
 Additionally, those variants too are danger of getting their best opening moves mapped out.